 Panhellenic Recruitment is a four-round mutual selection process that takes place in the spring semester.
 During recruitment potential members meet all sororities and make daily selections about which groups they hope to visit again.
 Likewise, after each round the sororities extend invitations to the potential members they are most interested in.

-A quick presentation detailing everything students will need to know about deadlines, requirements, what Greek Life at Tulane is all about.
-Following the presentation, interested students can walk out to LBC Quad to meet members of Tulane's fraternity and sorority community while enjoying local New Orleans ice cream.
+Interested students can walk around the Berger Family Lawn to meet members of Tulane's fraternity and sorority community while enjoying local New Orleans ice cream.

 Sorority Preview Day

 Academic Issues Affecting Eligibility Must Be Reconciled